VOLTTRON/volttron/docs/source/developing-volttron/contributing/contributing-code.rst

 The only requirement is that you sign the Eclipse Contributor agreement: https://www.eclipse.org/legal/ECA.php before making a pull request.
-The only technical requirements for contributing are Git (Linux version control software) and your favorite web browser.
+The only technical requirements for contributing are Git (version control software) and your favorite web browser.